App version: 0.1.0

 If you’re wondering, why does my student loan servicer keep changing?, it’s important to note that student loans can transfer to a new loan servicer for a few reasons, including:

 • Your loan servicer’s contract came to an end.
-Several federal student loan servicers saw their contracts end with the Department of Education in the past few years, including Granite State Management & Resources, Navient, and FedLoan.
-If you were working with any of these loan servicers, you probably saw your loan servicer switch to Edfinancial Services, Aidvantage, MOHELA, or Nelnet.
+Several federal student loan servicers ended their contracts with the Department of Education in recent years, including Granite State Management & Resources, Navient, and FedLoan Servicing.
+Borrowers previously working with these servicers were transferred to Edfinancial Services, Aidvantage (Navient’s replacement), MOHELA, or Nelnet, among others.

 • You’re applying for loan forgiveness.
 When you pursue Public Service Loan Forgiveness, for instance, you’ll be assigned MOHELA as your loan servicer.